Prediabetes Symptoms: Causes, Diagnosis and Treatment in 2024

 While lifestyle modifications form the cornerstone of managing prediabetes, medical interventions can provide additional support, like a safety net that catches you when you fall.
 These interventions can include medications like metformin, which can help reduce blood glucose levels.

 It’s crucial to remember that these medical interventions aren’t a substitute for healthy lifestyle changes.
-They’re like an extra layer of armor, providing additional protection against high blood sugar levels.
 Regular monitoring of blood sugar levels ensures these medications are working as they should and helps identify any changes that may require further medical attention.

 Summary